Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-optional-chaining-to-the-rescue.md

 That will now return undefined, as it is undefined, but won't throw an error.

 The way this works is that it actually will evaluate the left-hand side of the question mark.
-So in this example, it will evaluate if `shipping` exists or not.
+So this example will evaluate if `shipping` exists or not.

 ## Other ways of using optional chaining

-It is pretty common to use optional chaining for object evaluation, but it can also be used in other forms.
+It is common to use optional chaining for object evaluation, but it can also be used in other forms.

-One of these ways is the evaluate array-like calls, so talking the example above.
+One of these ways is the evaluate array-like calls, talking the example above.
 We could write code like this:

 ```js
 console.log(user.shippingAddress?.['street']);